w1lliam1fy/dea/docs/docs/setup.md

 ##Cash System Setup
-Once DEA is on your server, you need to use a few commands to get it working.

-* Assign a few rank roles using the `$AddRank` command so the members of your server have something to grind for.
-* After this you may now use the `$CashInfo` command for more information on the Cash System.
-* For all the item information, you may use the `$help items` command, and use the `$item <item name` for juicy details.
-* If you wish to prevent spam of gambling commands, you may set a gambling channel with the `$SetGambleChannel` command.
+The DEA Cash System is based around chatting.
+The more you chat, the more money you get, and what better way to show off how rich you are then to have a nice rank.

+You have add rank roles with the following command: `$addrank @Noob 500`.
+This will give any user that gets $500.00 the Noob role.
+You can add as many ranks as you like, with zero limitations.
+If you wish to remove a rank, you can do so with the `$removerank @Noob` command.

 ##Moderation Setup
-* Any user with the Administrator permission may already use any moderation commands, however, you may set a mod role aswell.
-* Use the command `$AddModRole <@ModRole> <Perm level>` to set a role that can use all DEA moderation commands.
-* In order to make the mute commands work properly, you must create a Muted role and disable the `Send Messages` permission in all text channels.
-* Then you may use the `$SetMutedRole <@MutedRole>` command to set this as the muted role.
-* The `$Mute` command acts as a permenant mute, if you wish to mute for a custom time, the `$CustomMute` command is for you!
-* All muted users will automatically be unmuted once the time is up, however you may manually unmute them earlier with the `$Unmute` command.
+Similar to the `$addrank` command, you may add moderator roles with the `$addmod @Moderators 1`.
+The number following the role was the permission level of that moderation role.

+There are currently three permission levels: 1: Moderator, 2: Administrator, 3: Owner.
+Each permission level allows you access to a group of commands, Moderation, Administration and Owners, respectively.

-* If you want DEA to log the use of any moderation commands in a channel, use the `$setmodlog <#mod_log>` command.
+If you want DEA to log the use of any moderation commands in a channel, use the `$setmodlog #logs` command.